 If you have had a disaster and the insurance company isn’t doing right by you, you may need legal help.
 It may take the right attorney working on your behalf to stand up to the insurance company and get you the help you need.

-Get the Home Insurance Contents Coverage You Need to Be Protected
+Get the Personal Property Coverage You Need to Be Protected

-You get home insurance contents coverage to make sure your possessions can be replaced in the event of a disaster in your home.
+You get a homeowners insurance policy to make sure your possessions can be replaced in the event of a disaster in your home.
 You want to make sure you have enough coverage and the right coverage so you really could replace your contents if it was necessary.

 If you need legal help because an insurance company is giving you the run around, we are here for you.
-Contact us and request a free case review to see how we can get you the help you need in dealing with your insurance company.
+Contact us and request a free case review to see how we can get you the help you need in dealing with your contents insurance coverage.